daltonmatos/kk2-firmware/Readme.txt

 Here is the improved ESC calibration procedure:
 1. Power up your KK2 board normally.
 The ESC calibration feature is now disabled by default to prevent accidental activation.
 2. From the KK2 menu, select the "ESC calibration" item to activate ESC calibration temporarily.
 3. Disconnect the battery.
-This is actually required since there is no way to return from the previous screen.
+This is actually required since there is no exit from this screen.
 4. Remove all propellers, but leave the motors connected so that you can hear the ESC confirmation beeps!
 5. Disconnect servos if they cannot handle a sudden travel from endpoint to endpoint.
 6. Hold down any button (i.e. a single button) while connecting the flight battery.